kshurik/rekkobook/docs/index.md

 - Theoretical explanation;
 - Python code with explanatino and outputs

-In this handbook, we will cover 3 chapter:
+In this handbook, we will cover 3 chapters:
 - In Chapter 1 we will discuss architecture of recommendation systems, models and various implementations;
 - Then, Chapter 2 is going to be all about deployment - building RecSys microservice using varois frameworks with explanation of those frameworks, pros & cons etc.;